|Obtain National Credentials (CDM, CFPP)|

-The DM Internship requires a minimum of 150 hours of practical experience coordinated by the Dietary Manager Training Program Director and RD/Facilitator.
+The DM Internship requires a minimum of 150 hours of practical experience coordinated by the Dietetic Education Program Director and RD/Facilitator.
 From the 150 hours, 50 must be supervised by the RD/Facilitator.
 Additionally, the intern must document at least 100 hours compiling a portfolio that will be submitted to the CAC RD/Instructor of record.

 Prior to beginning the internship experience, interns are required to register in NTR156 Foundations of Dietary Manager Internship.
 NTR156 is a two-credit class offered online.
 This class provides the foundation required to successfully complete the internship by identifying rotation facilities and RD/Facilitator(s).
 The course emphasizes the legal and ethical aspects specific to internships for nutrition professionals.